-\ourplatform is divided into three essential parts: \begin{itemize} \item A set of compiler-specific tools for building, reproducing, exploring, debugging, and testing LLVM.
-These tools provide an agent-friendly interface, eliminating unnecessary technical details, allowing agents to focus on the core aspects of bug localization and repair.
+\begin{itemize} \item A set of LLVM-specific tools for building, reproducing, exploring, debugging, and testing LLVM.
+These tools provide an agent-friendly interface, eliminating unnecessary technical details and allowing agents to focus on the core aspects of bug localization and repair.